orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 ## Overriding resources

 In some cases, it might make sense to change some of the resources provided out of the box by Form Runner.
-For instance, the Detail Page can have a submit button, which in English has a label "Submit".
+For instance, the Detail page can have a submit button, which in English has a label "Submit".
 For your application, another label might make more sense, for instance "Send".
 To override Form Runner resources, you define properties with a name that has the following structure:

 1. The name start with `oxf.fr.resource`.
 2. Followed by the name of the application and form name for which you want to redefine the resource.
 You can use `*` for either if you want the redefinition to apply to all the applications or all the forms.
 For instance: `*.*`, or `my-app.my-form`.